lupyuen/lupyuen.github.io/src/bisect.md

 After That: Why __Sync-Build-Ingest__ is super important for NuttX CI.
 And how we monitor it with our __Magic Disco Light__.

 After After That: Since we can __Rewind NuttX Builds__ and automatically __Git Bisect__...
-Can we create a Bot that will fish the __Failed Builds from NuttX Dashboard__, identify the Breaking PR, and escalate to the right folks?
+Can we create a Bot that will fetch the __Failed Builds from NuttX Dashboard__, identify the Breaking PR, and escalate to the right folks?

 Many Thanks to the awesome __NuttX Admins__ and __NuttX Devs__!
 And [__My Sponsors__](https://lupyuen.github.io/articles/sponsor), for sticking with me all these years.